 - Deep breathing: Use an app like Breathe2Relax or other mindfulness apps that can walk a person through a breathing relaxation exercise.
 Find one you like and have it ready on your phone.

-- Phone apps such as Stress Free Now and Panic Relief
+- Phone apps such as Stress Free Now

 - Aromatherapy: Pick a scent you like and carry it with you.
 I don’t believe aromatherapy cures all things like some claims out there but I do think it smells good!
 Taking a moment to focus on an enjoyable scent can be grounding.

 - Exercise: I particularly like high-intensity bursts of exercise that can match the intensity of the emotion.
 Exhaust yourself by doing rapid jumping jacks, pushups, running quicker than is comfortable, burpees, a punching bag…there are many options available.
 If this level of exercise is not possible, find other exercises that are doable such as going for a walk.

 - Music: Crank it up or play it softly.
 Music can be a great distraction.